 2) Install a ground layer of polyethylene film.
-Your ground layer should consist of a minimum 6 mm thick sheet of black polyethylene film.
+Your ground-layer should consist of a minimum 6 mm thick sheet of black polyethylene film.
 Joints should overlap at least 6 inches.
-Use moisture resistant tape to seal all seams.
-The polyethelene should also go up the walls about 8 inches.
+Use moisture-resistant tape to seal all seams.
+The polyethylene should also go up the walls about 8 inches.

 3) Ensure there is open perimeter venting or mechanical venting.
 If you don’t have open perimeter venting equal to a minimum of .5 sq ft per 100 sq ft of crawl space sq ft, you’ll want to install a continuously operated mechanical exhaust to control elevated humidity and temperature conditions.

 4) Ensure that all water lines and pipes are wrapped with insulating material.
-Water lines can emit moisture and condensation which can also rise up through the subfloor and cup wood floors.
+Water lines can emit moisture and condensation, which can also rise through the subfloor and cup wood floors.